Antoine-Zimmermann/COVID-19-Dataset-Catalog/README.md

 # COVID-19-Dataset-Catalog
 This repository contains metadata about COVID-19-related datasets all over the world.
+The aim is to describe, annotate, link to all COVID-related datasets of all types (statistics on infections, hospital admission, deaths and recovery, scientific publications and findings, legal actions and measures) and all formats (CSV, JSON, RDF, visual dashboards).
+There is one metadata document for each dataset.